CDC classification system for HIV infection: 2014 surveillance case definition

+Earlier classification systems

-In adults and adolescents
+Adults and adolescents (1987 and 1993)

-This classification system is how the United States agency, the Centers for Disease Control and Prevention (CDC) classifies HIV disease and infection.
-This is to allow the government to handle epidemic statistics and define who receives US government assistance.
-In 1993, the CDC added pulmonary tuberculosis, recurrent pneumonia, and invasive cervical cancer to the list of clinical conditions in the AIDS surveillance case definition published in 1987 and expanded the AIDS surveillance case definition to include all HIV-infected persons with CD4+ T-lymphocyte counts of less than 200 cells/uL or a CD4+ percentage of less than 14.
-Considerable variation exists in the relative risk of death following different AIDS defining clinical conditions.
+In 1993, the CDC added pulmonary tuberculosis, recurrent pneumonia, and invasive cervical cancer to the list of clinical conditions in the AIDS surveillance case definition published in 1987, and expanded the AIDS surveillance case definition to include all HIV-infected persons with CD4+ T-lymphocyte counts of less than 200 cells/μL or a CD4+ percentage of less than 14.
+Considerable variation exists in the relative risk of death following different AIDS-defining clinical conditions.

-According to the US CDC definition, one has AIDS if he/she is infected with HIV and present with one of the following:
+Under the 1993 definition, a person had AIDS if they were infected with HIV and presented with one of the following: